mjumbewu/icathack-site/hackathon.md

 * The source for your project must be publicly available on a service such as GitHub or BitBucket
-* Your project must have a (simple) site explaining the purpose, usage, and any other relevant information.
+* Your project must have a site explaining the purpose, usage, and any other relevant information about your project.
+Be sure to include why your project is an example of [appropriate technology](faq.html).
+The site can be as simple as one page of information.
+GitHub pages is a good platform for a project site, if that's where your code is hosted.
+For help on setting up a GH pages site, let us know at hackathon@icathack.org and we can help you out.
-* Your project itself should also be accessible via the web or by telephone so that judges can access it.
+* Your project itself should also be accessible via the web (or by telephone for SMS interfaces) so that judges can access it.
 If, for some reason, this cannot be arranged, you may substitute a video demonstrating project usage.

+Thanks to our sponsors, we will have around $1000 in awards to disburse.
 The awards conferred during the second judging round will be as follows:

-* **Most improved** – Given to the team whose application has seen the most improvement between the first round of judging and the second.

 * **Most likely to succeed** – Given to the application which has the best deployment plan.
 The developers have identified partners who can help get the word out to users, and have ideas of how to encourage sustainable adoption by those users.

 * **Best mobile interface(s)** – Given to the team that has the most well thought-out – and best looking – user interface or interfaces on mobile devices.
 This may entail elagant native GUIs, gracefully degrading web-based interfaces, or clear and intuitive SMS interfaces.

 * **Most impactful** – Given to the team whose application tackles the most significant, most pressing issue.

 ### Registration

 RSVP for the 23-24 November event was taken via [http://icathack.eventbrite.com/](http://icathack.eventbrite.com/).

+To register your project for the December judging (even if you did not participate in the November hackathon), email [hackathon@icathack.org](mailto:hackathon@icathack.org) by 21 December with your a link to your source repository, and to your website.